aiblocks/docs/guides/concepts/transactions.md

 1. **Creation (Transaction Creator)**: A user creates a transaction by setting the source account, sequence number, list of operations and their respective parameters, fee, and optionally a memo and timebounds.
-You can try this out [using the Stellar Laboratory][lab-tx-create].
+You can try this out [using the AiBlocks Laboratory][lab-tx-create].

 2. **Signing (Transaction Signers)**: Once the transaction is completely filled out, the